-- Fat-soluble vitamins are stored in the body's fatty tissue and liver.
-Taking large doses of fat soluble vitamin supplements can result in the development of toxic levels in the body and resulting health issues.
+- Fat-soluble vitamins are stored in the body’s fatty tissue and liver.
+Taking large doses of fat-soluble vitamin supplements can result in the development of toxic levels in the body and resulting in health issues.
 Be very careful about taking high doses of these vitamins over time.
 There are 4 vitamins in this group: A, D, E, and K.

 - Water-soluble vitamins must be used by the body right away.
 Any unused parts of water-soluble vitamin supplements are excreted through the urine.
 Riboflavin, in particular, will color your urine bright yellow.
 (The exception is vitamin B12, which can be stored in the liver for many years.)
 There are 9 vitamins in this group: eight in the B complex group and vitamin C.

 - Vitamin A: Vitamin A was the first fat-soluble vitamin discovered.
 In animal foods such as meat and eggs, vitamin A is found in the form of retinol, one of the most usable (active) forms of vitamin A. The vitamin A forms found in colorful fruits and vegetables are called carotenoids, one of which is the now-famous beta-carotene.
 Vitamin A deficiencies are serious.
 Vitamin A is critical not only in the process of vision in the eye’s retina, but in the maintenance of cells in the eye cornea, overall skin, mucous membranes, bone and tooth health, and immune system health.

 Sources of vitamin A include liver, carrots, pumpkin, sweet potatoes, collard greens, kale, spinach, whole milk, cheese, sweet potatoes, asparagus, cantaloupe, carrots, winter squash, oatmeal, and cod liver oil.